 - M0 means there is no sign that the cancer has spread outside the liver

-- M1 means there are cancer cells in other body organs such as the lungs or bones (advanced cancer)
+- M1 means there are cancer cells in other parts of the body such as the lungs or bones (advanced cancer)

 How the TNM staging system is used

-Using the TNM staging system means that a doctor can describe very accurately and clearly what the stage of a cancer is.
+Using the TNM staging system helps your doctor describe very accurately and clearly what stage your cancer is.
 But day to day, your doctor is likely to describe your cancer as being stage 1, 2, 3, or 4 (the Number staging system).
 For treatment decisions they are most likely to use the BCLC staging system, which also takes into account how well your liver is working.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: